plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## Insert your domain name and API token

+In the "Domain Name" field, make sure you use the same domain name as you've added it to your Plausible account.
+Please remove `https` and `www` from the domain name, just keep the hostname (`yourdomain.com`).

+To automate the plugin setup, you need to generate an API token in your Plausible site settings and paste it into the "API Token" field in the plugin.
+This will make it so that you can take all the actions directly in the settings area of our WordPress plugin without needing to visit your Plausible site settings.

+You'll be able to see a list of all your plugin API tokens in your Plausible site settings in the "Integrations" section at any time.

 ## How to view your stats directly in your WordPress dashboard

 You can view your Plausible stats dashboard directly in your WordPress dashboard without needing to visit our website.

-"View your stats in your WordPress dashboard" section
+In the "View your stats in your WordPress dashboard" section of the plugin settings, enable the "View stats in WordPress" option.

-to enable you to view your stats in your WordPress dashboard

 You can now go to the "Dashboard" section in the left hand side of your WordPress admin navigation menu.
-Then click on "Analytics" to view your site statistics within your WordPress dashboard
+Then click on "Analytics" to view your site statistics within your WordPress dashboard.

 The site statistics within your WordPress dashboard are available to the administrators by default.
-In the "Show the stats dashboard to specific user roles" section of our WordPress plugin, you can also grant access to the stats dashboard to editors, authors and contributors.
+In the "Show stats dashboard to additional user roles" section of our WordPress plugin, you can also grant access to the stats dashboard to editors, authors and contributors.

 ## How to enable a proxy to get more accurate stats